Joshi-Jhon23/Block-Domains/README.md

 Welcome to the Block-Domains wiki!
 Block-Domains Blocklists to block based on the category for home and business.

-This Blocklist is created specifically for Pi-Hole
+This Blocklist is created specially for Pi-Hole

 # RAW Adlist links: